kunalb/panopticon/README.md

 Changelog
 ---------

+### 0.0.2
+- Added a simplified record_trace API
+- Added support for @probe to instrument functions

 ### 0.0.1
 - Initial version of Panopticon
 - CLI supports running commands and files for tracing